samply/blaze/docs/implementation/database.md

  * `comp-id` - the logical id of the compartment, ex. the logical id of the Patient
  * `type` - a 4-byte hash of the resource type of the resource that belongs to the compartment, ex. `Observation`
  * `id` - the logical id of the resource that belongs to the compartment, ex. the logical id of the Observation

+#### PatientTypeSearchParamTokenFullResource

+New index in v0.27.0.
+It is used to find resources based on full values of search parameters of type token.
+Full values consist of the system and value for Identifiers or code for Codings.
+The system will be the special value 0x000000 if not available in the resource.

+* `patient-id` - the logical id of the patient
+* `type` - the type byte of the resource type (one byte)
+* `search-param` - a 3-byte identifier of the search parameters code used to identify the search parameter
+* `value` - the full code/value
+* `system` - a 3-byte identifier of the system URI
+* `id` - the logical id of the resource
+* `hash-prefix` - a 4-byte prefix of the content-hash of the resource version

 #### ActiveSearchParams